turingschool/accelerated-mod-0/hashes.md

 => nil
 ```

-We can create a new key/value pair like this:
+We can create a new key-value pair:
 ```ruby
 suitcase["shirts"] = 3
 suitcase["swimsuit"] = true